Hlamulo-Muhlarhi/Hlamulo-Muhlarhi/README.md

 - 👋 Hi, I’m @Hlamulo-Muhlarhi
-- 👀 I’m interested in ...IT software development
+- 👀 I’m interested in ...IT software development/ Data Analyst
-- 🌱 I’m currently learning ...System Development
+- 🌱 I’m currently studying ...System Development
 - 💞️ I’m looking to collaborate on ...
-JAVA and C++
+JAVA and MySQL
-- 📫 How to reach me ... you csan reach me at my email... hlamulomoshwana@gmail.com
+- 📫 How to reach me ... you can reach me at my email... hlamulomoshwana@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...